subirkumarparida/Crowd-counting/README.md

 Shanghai Tech dataset consisting of two sub-divided datasets: Shanghai_Tech_part_A (densely populated crowd), and Shanghai_Tech_part_B (sparsely populated crowd)

 # Data Preprocessing

-The primary task is to convert the ground truth provided by the Shanghai Tech dataset into density maps.
-For a given image the dataset provided a sparse matrix consisting of the head annotations in that image.
-This sparse matrix was converted into a 2D density map by passing through a Gaussian Filter.
-The sum of all the cells in the density map results in the actual count of people in that particular image.
+The primary task is to transform the ground truth provided by Shanghai Tech into density maps.
+A sparse matrix of head annotations was provided for each image in the dataset.
+By passing this sparse matrix through a Gaussian Filter, a 2D density map has been generated.
+Based on the density map, the actual count of people in the image is the sum of all the cells.

 # Model